ErnestoAizenberg/ErnestoAizenberg/README.md

   </a>
 </div>

-I'm a passionate Developer and Data Scientist with expertise in building innovative applications and performing data analysis.
+<span>I'm a passionate Developer and Data Scientist with expertise in building innovative applications and performing data analysis.
 I enjoy exploring new technologies and applying them to solve real-world problems.
-In my spare time, I like contributing to open-source projects and participating in hackathons.
+In my spare time, I like contributing to open-source projects and participating in hackathons.</span>

 ## Languages
 - English (Fluent)